 Ric Rodeheaver PhD

-By the encouragement of a friend from the Evangelical Free Church in Fullerton, Ric took a pastorate in Columbia, Missouri for six years at Compass Evangelical Free Church.
+Ric took his first pastorate in Columbia, Missouri for six years at Compass Evangelical Free Church.
 He then returned to Southern California to pastor at Grace Evangelical Free Church in La Mirada for seven years.

 Ric has a passion for preaching and pastoral ministry.
 He loves God's Word and desires to see the gospel transform people's lives.
 Ric gives thoughtful attention to the cultural context where he's ministering so that the gospel can be heard and understood.
 Ric is also a certified Biblical counselor with CCEF (the Christian Counseling and Educational Foundation) and has overseen counseling ministries in the past.